Skip to content

 sh

-npm install -D @ecss/vite-plugin @ecss/typescript-plugin
+npm i -D @ecss/vite-plugin @ecss/config @ecss/react-adapter

 sh

-pnpm add -D @ecss/vite-plugin @ecss/typescript-plugin
+pnpm add -D @ecss/vite-plugin @ecss/config @ecss/react-adapter

 sh

-yarn add -D @ecss/vite-plugin @ecss/typescript-plugin
+yarn add -D @ecss/vite-plugin @ecss/config @ecss/react-adapter

 ts